Why Is Credit Monitoring Important?

 2 Privacy monitoring, powered by Reputation.com, Inc., searches Internet sites to attempt to find the consumer's personal information on the Internet and, if you purchase Equifax Complete Premier or Equifax Complete Family Plan, the feature will also include removal of the information.
 However, there is no guarantee that Privacy Monitoring is able to locate and search every possible internet site where consumers' personal information is being displayed.
 In addition, certain data companies may not honor requests sent regarding removal and data cannot be removed from those sites.

 3 Under certain circumstances, access to your Equifax Credit Report may not be available as certain consumer credit files maintained by Equifax contain credit histories, multiple trade accounts, and/or an extraordinary number of inquiries of a nature that prevents or delays the delivery of your Equifax Credit Report.
-If a remedy for the failure is not available, the product subscription will be canceled and a full refund will be made.
+If a remedy for the failure is not available, the product subscription will be cancelled and a full refund will be made.

 5 The credit scores provided under the offers described here use the Equifax Credit Score, which is a proprietary credit model developed by Equifax.
-The 3-Bureau scores are each based on the Equifax Credit Score model, but calculated using the information in your Equifax, Experian and TransUnion credit files.
+The 3-Bureau credit scores are each based on the Equifax Credit Score model, but calculated using the information in your Equifax, Experian and TransUnion credit files.
 The Equifax Credit Score is intended for your own educational use.
 It is also commercially available to third parties along with numerous other credit scores and models in the marketplace.
 Please keep in mind third parties are likely to use a different score when evaluating your creditworthiness.
 Also, third parties will take into consideration items other than your credit score or information found in your credit file, such as your income.